-2. Contact - being subject to harmful online interaction with other users for example:
+2. Contact - being subject to harmful online interaction with other users

-- peer-to-peer pressure
+- Child-to-child pressure

 - commercial advertising

 - adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes'

-3. Conduct - personal online behaviour that increases the likelihood of, or causes, harm
+3. Conduct - personal online behaviour that increases the likelihood of, or causes, harm or online bullying.

-- making, sending and receiving explicit images (eg. non-consensual sharing of nudes and semi-nudes and/or pornography)

-- sharing other explicit images
+- making, sending and receiving explicit images (eg. non-consensual sharing of nudes and semi-nudes and/or pornography) - sharing other explicit images

-- or online bullying.